-All PCPI performance measures are assessed for content validity by a panel of expert work group members during the development process.
-Additional input on the content validity of draft measures is obtained through a 30-day public comment period and by also soliciting comments from a panel of consumer, purchaser, and patient representatives convened by the PCPI
+All PCPI performance measures are assessed for content validity by expert Work Group members during the development process.
+Additional input on the content validity of draft measures is obtained through a 30-day public comment period and by also soliciting comments from a panel of consumer, purchaser, and patient representatives convened by the PCPI specifically for this purpose.
+All